-This project is made possible by generous multi-year grants from the New York Community Trust and Trinity Church Wall Street.
+This project was made possible by generous multi-year grants from the New York Community Trust, Trinity Church Wall Street, and the NYC Mayor’s Office for Economic Opportunity.
 We’re grateful for their support.

 The biggest challenge for me was the unknown.
 You've submitted your application and you have no idea if it went through or if they're missing anything.
 It's important because, you know, it's something you're trying to get for your livelihood.